Economics (ECON)

 ECON 301 Internship 1.0-3.0 SH [ ]

 Professional internship in a 3rd-party economics-related setting.
-Prepares students for an economics career.
-Position may be in any area of macroeconomics, international economics, economic development, urban economics, econometrics or relevant academia/research, but must provide a professional, career-based experience.
-Supports the Economics major by providing context and experience relative to the concepts taught within the major.
+Position may be in any area of microeconomics, macroeconomics, international economics, economic development, urban economics, econometrics, finance, or relevant academia/research, but must provide a professional, career-based experience.
+Supports the Economics major by providing context and skills relative to the concepts taught within the major.
 May be taken twice.

 ECON 303 Intermed Microeconomic Theory 3.0 SH [ ]